-A new study has found that “nomophobia” – the fear of being out of mobile phone contact – is now the overwhelming norm among college students.
+A new study has found that “nomophobia” is now the overwhelming norm among college students.
+The definition of nomophobia is the fear of being out of mobile phone contact.

 The study suggests that 89% of college students now have either moderate or severe nomophobia.
 In 2012, that figure was only 77%.